Coderad32/Coderad32/README.md

 ## Mars Preserve Research Project Workspace

-Is a project I started on github if you would like to find out more information about the project please visit: [github.com/marspreserve] A voluenteering position farming and building grow boxes.
+Is a project I started on github if you would like to find out more information about the project.

-Solar Pads is a portable charging system for EVs plugin play out of the box.
+Please visit: [github.com/marspreserve] A voluenteering position farming and building grow boxes.

 A new startup and orginization for farming developing and researching.
+Follow along for updates and other information.

-Topics and areas of intrest
+## Topics and areas of intrest

 - Real Time Human Support
 - Information Technology